 "You were made and set here to give voice to this, your own astonishment."

-"Pursue, keep up with, circle round and round your own life."
+Thoreau said, "Pursue, keep up with, circle round and round your own life."

 I'm telling you as I tell myself - if you're in a moment that you know you might want to scrapbook someday, write something down.
 It doesn't have to be a formal journal entry - some people are so frightened of keeping a journal.
 (I do, however, recommend keeping some kind of journal or notebook, not necessarily daily, but certainly during important times.)
 You can simply grab a 3x5 card and jot down what someone said - then drop the card in a card file.
 Grab a scrap of paper even - write the words then copy to your email and email it to yourself or put it in your email notes.
 Keep it safe and someday you'll love having that story.
 I'm so grateful I wrote down Aaron's words as he put Carter in the backpack that day in Yellowstone: "That's as good as it gets right there."

-Those are the kind of experiences I want to circle round and round
+Those are the kind of experiences I want to circle round and round.

 2.23.2009